YoungMoneyInvestments/Claude-Code-Usage-Monitor/macos-automation/README.md

 - **Avoid hitting limits unexpectedly** - Get early awareness when approaching rate limits
 - **Maximize productivity** - Time your work sessions to align with fresh rate limit periods

-By running the monitor automatically every few minutes, you'll always have current visibility into where you are in the 5-hour cycle, helping you work more efficiently with Claude's rate limiting system.
+By running the monitor automatically every 5 hours, it checks your usage status precisely when the rate limit cycle refreshes, helping you stay aware of your available capacity.

 ## Prerequisites